blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Use UUID for identifying Data Subjects

 We could imagine an alternative design, where we would force systems to use an [UUID]([uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier)) (according to the [IETF RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html)), to identify the users.
-That would require us to provide some way for systems to match UUIDs with their local IDs (usernames, or e-mails), and would potentially limit the ability of 3rd party systems to interpret Rights Request made at another system.
+That would require us to provide some way for systems to match UUIDs with their local IDs (usernames, or e-mails), and would potentially limit the ability of 3rd party systems to interpret Privacy Request made at another system.
 This goal of proposed design is to allow for flexibility.
 However it is a very important aspect of the proposal, that deserves further debate.

 ### Zero-knowledge proof Data Subject authentication

-PRIF MUST be agnostic of the authentication method, and as such MUST be compatible with Zero-knowledge proof authentication, biometric methods, password-based authentication and any other method.
+PRIV MUST be agnostic of the authentication method, and as such MUST be compatible with Zero-knowledge proof authentication, biometric methods, password-based authentication and any other method.
 We should check whether this is the case with the current design.

 ### Mandatory properties and value constrains

 Should we include rescissions in the schema according to the [JSON-schema-validation vocabulary](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-validation-00#page-4) in order to make certain properties mandatory and ensure to limit string values to the values we support?

-In the curent proposal, this is the case for Transitivity, but not for request types, data categories, and user identity schemas.
+In the current proposal, this is the case for target, but not for request types, data categories, and user identity schemas.
 We might want to include more forma constraints there, or deliberately leave flexibility.
 This is a discussion we need to have.

 ### Dot-notation for category hierarchies